josecasado/fw-web/README.md

 ACI Service Insertion Use Case

+Native code on my mac with all the libraries installed

-Web portal for the internal lab so the IP adresses are internal
+Web portal for the lab, IPs reached from corporate

-The Spark room program uses the proxy adress
+spark does not use proxy